Upcycled Bowling Ball Yard Art - Weekend Yard Work Series

 16 August

-Step 4) Paint the areas you just taped off with black spray paint (I used flat black) and allow to dry.
+Paint the exposed areas you just taped off with black spray paint (I used flat black) and allow to dry.

 - White craft paint